 This week I’m excited to show you how to recreate this sweet clutter-free kids room.
-I love the Scandinavian simplicity and clean lines, and what I really think makes it so soothing to look at is the tightly-edited color scheme.
+I love the Scandinavian simplicity and clean lines, and what I really think makes it so soothing to look at is the tightly-edited color scheme, a home design trend as of late.
 (My preschooler’s room is currently a riot of pattern and bright color, which suits her personality, but wow – this is so much more restful and calm!)
 It’s great for kids to have a lot of color in their surroundings – such as playrooms and happy pops of color around the house – but a pared down, peaceful bedroom is a smart idea for encouraging quiet time.
 Another plus for this room’s design?
 It will grow with kids for a long time since it’s not overly themed or babyish.

 Not sure what to do with the crib mattress after the move to a big-kid bed?
 It’s the perfect size for a little reading & relaxing spot!
 Whenever I’ve seen this set-up in my daughter’s preschool classrooms, it’s always a popular hang-out place.
 The fuzzy pillows add some fun texture and interest to the simple black and white palette.

 I found this large chalkboard wall decal that’s repositionable, removable, and erasable!
 You can use more than one to get a supersized surface like in the Pinterest image.
 These would also be great for playrooms or kitchens.

 Sturdy storage tubs that can easily corral toys, books and laundry while still looking great?
 You got it!

 This little rocking horse is a playful element that lets you know it’s still a kid zone, no matter how sophisticated the decor!